Chronic Health Conditions – How To Find The Right Help

 No 1 – Identify What Kind Of Support You Want:

-Identifying those things that maybe the root of the problem or the things that can make the biggest shifts should always be considered a priority.
+Identifying those things that may be the root of the problem or the things that can are more likely to create the biggest shifts as a priority.

-One of my best investments was getting tests and nutritional support around gut health, intolerances, and nutritional deficiencies this helped address some very serious issues with my health when my health was dramatically declining.
 I chose to go with a naturopath and nutritionist who were highly experienced and qualified in the areas I had problems in, they both had many years of experience working with complex issues.

 No 2 – Identify What Level Of Support You Need And Can Afford:

-Sometimes you can have so much going, so many conflicting medical and therapeutic opinions or challenges you don’t know where to start.
-Unless you invest in a course with someone who is definitely an expert in your problem and has a tried and tested program that demonstrates a high success rate with hundreds of similar clients.
-It can be difficult to be assured if it will help you.
-Sometimes it can better to invest in more one to one support even if it is just initially, if you can afford it.
+Unless you invest in a course with an expert of your specific problem and have a tried and tested program that demonstrates a high success rate with hundreds of very similar clients.
+It can be difficult to be assured that this will also help you, if you have already tried many things.

-But the problem is most people with chronic health condition have often spend so much time and energy on the wrong things that they can struggle to find the money for the right things.
-It is one of the reasons why I always think therapists and wellbeing practitioners should always be really honest and realistic with their clients.
+Sometimes it can be better to invest in more one-to-one support with an expert even for just a few sessions initially.
+But the problem is most people with chronic health conditions often spend so much time and energy on the wrong things, and wrong people that they can struggle to find the money for the right things.

-No 3 – Asking The Right Questions
+No 3 – Are You Asking The Right Questions

-It is so important for anyone with a chronic health condition to be able to ask the right questions from anyone they are getting medical, health or wellbeing advice or support from.
-Depending on what type of support or help your seeking one of the questions is usually important is checking the health professional does have the right experience and qualification.
+It’s vital for anyone with a chronic health condition to be able to ask the right questions to anyone they are getting medical, health, or wellbeing advice or support from.

 No 4 – When Will I Start Seeing Serious Health Improvements

-I spent years in my twenties going to therapists and one homeopathic doctor who encouraged me to keep coming to them for years.When I wasn’t seeing any results or actually was having constant relapses or chronic healing crises that didn’t seem to heal anything.
-This is so unhealthy and in sometimes it creates co-dependency issues or you just become someone’s cash cow.
+I spent years in my twenties going to therapists and one homeopathic doctor who encouraged me to keep coming to them for years.
+Even though I was having constant relapses or chronic healing crises that didn’t seem to heal anything because of methylation problems.

 No 5 – Look For Testimonials From Other Chronic Health Suffers